manips-sai-org/sai2-interfaces/docs/ui_elements_details/orientation/README.md

 ## Attributes

 * `key`: Required.
 The Redis key that has a rotation matrix.
-If the Redis key does not exist, an error will be thrown.
+If the Redis key does not exist, the display part will not appear and the matrix will not be set to redis.
-* `refreshRate`: Required.
-Refresh rate of the current rotation matrix.
+* `refreshRate`: Optional.
+Refresh rate of the current rotation matrix display (1 second by default).

 ## Example